borkarsbanter/borkarsbanter.github.io/README.md

 ---

-> [!NOTE]
-> This page serves as an archive of snapshots capturing my thoughts/feelings.
+> This page serves as an archive of snapshots capturing my thoughts/feelings. \
 > Read with caution 🫠